The Northwind Writing Award

 Must be 16+ years old.

-Writers must reside in the United States, Canada, United Kingdom, or Australia to participate.
+Writers must reside in the United States to participate.

 All winners and honorable mentions will be published in the annual Northwind Treasury.